RoLingG/wails-build-action/README.md

-20/02/2025 - Wails Version 2.10.0 is problematic, please use `wails-version: "v2.9.0"` & report the bug if you get issues, tyvm <3

-07/02/2025 - Repo renamed: please use `snider/build-action@v3` and consider starring the repo to get updates; the readme refers to v3.

 # snider/build-action@v3
-GitHub action to build Wails.io: the action will install GoLang, optionally Deno, and run a build.
-It now uses a modern, modular structure split into reusable sub-actions and an optional reusable workflow.
+General build action (multi-stack).
+Currently ships the Wails v2 pipeline.
+The action installs required toolchains (Go, npm, optional Deno), builds, and can optionally sign and package artifacts.
+It uses a modern, modular structure split into reusable sub-actions and an optional reusable workflow.
-This will be used on a [Wails.io](https://wails.io) v2 project.

 By default, the action will build and upload the results to Git Hub; on a tagged build, it will also upload to the release.